flutter/website/src/ui/layout/responsive/responsive.md

 ultra narrow display.

 The calling function decides how to handle the UI.
-Using the screen size examples above, if the screen is 1201 pixels or more, return a [`Scaffold`][] object with a row that has a list on the left (a side nav).
+For example, using the screen size examples above, if the screen is 1201 pixels or more, return a [`Scaffold`][] object with a row that has a list on the left (a side nav).